Not everything needs to go into the ground

 Good quality clothing and textiles can be donated to the Tip Shop or put into the clothing bins at the Recycle Centre (run by a private organisation).

 Caps and lids

 Please bring metal caps and lids to the drop off area where they can be recycled separately.

 The following types of waste need to be dropped off at the Recycle Centre bins:

 - paper and cardboard

-- plastics with the recycling symbol and the numbers 1, 2 and 5
+- plastic grocery packaging with the numbers 1, 2 and 5

 - aluminium cans and steel tins.